icwells/mutect2Parallel/README.md

 	allele_frequency		Decimal frequency of alleles in germline recource (i.e. 1/# of individuals; required if using germline resource). contaminant_estimate	Path to VCF used to estimate contmaination in samples.

+The followng lines are to include any additional Mutect or FilterMutect options.
+Simply enter the flag and option as you would for gatk (i.e. --enable_clustered_read_position_filter --annotation {annotator}).
+Be aware that these option will not be checked for errors by the python script, so they may lead to errors when calling gatk if they are not correct.

+	mutect_options			Additional options for mutect2
+	filter_mutect_options	Additional options for FilterMutectCalls

 ### Manifest file
 The manifest file may be a space, comma, or tab seperated text file with one entry per line.
 Each entry should ahve the following format: